Participle: Turkish

-An easy way to remember those is a mnemonic taught in Turkish schools: Anası mezar dikecekmiş, which has every type of the suffixes, and is still a coherent sentence, translated as "his/her mother is allegedly going to plant (i.e. erect) a grave(stone)".
+A mnemonic for the eight types is taught in Turkish schools: Anası mezar dikecekmiş, which includes the sound of each participial suffix in a coherent sentence meaning "his/her mother is allegedly going to plant (i.e. erect) a grave(stone)".

 Eskimo–Aleut languages

 Sirenik

-Sirenik language, an extinct Eskimo–Aleut language, had separate sets of adverbial participles and adjectival participles.
+Sirenik, an extinct Eskimo–Aleut language, had separate sets of adverbial participles and adjectival participles.
 Unlike in English, adverbial participles were conjugated to reflect the person and number of their implicit subjects; hence, an adverbial participle could replace a clause in the English sentence "If I were a marksman, I would kill walruses" since the subject was implied by the conjugation.

 Constructed languages

 Esperanto

 Esperanto has six different participle conjugations; active and passive for past, present and future.
 The participles are formed as follows: